European Silver Fir

 - Sun or partial shade.
 Prefers fresh, moist soils in higher altitudes.

 - Hardy to USDA Zone 4 Native to the mountains of southern and central Europe east to Ukraine's Karpaty Mountains.
 It is also found in Belarus, Asia and the Caucasus Mountains.

-- Many selections area available in the nursery trade, some of the common ones include: 'Green Spiral', 'Pendula', 'Pyramidalis' and 'Tortuosa'.
+- Many selections area available in the nursery trade, including: 'Green Spiral', 'Pendula', 'Pyramidalis', 'Spreading Star', and 'Tortuosa'.

 - Silver Fir was a popular Christmas tree in Europe, but has been largely replaced by Nordmann Fir (which has denser, more attractive foliage), Norway Spruce (which is much cheaper to grow), and other species.

 - alba: white, the tree's foliage appears white or silver when viewed from below.